v-kpheng/real-time-transcriptions/README.md

                                       // Alternative, can also be called 'com.tokbox.grammars.colors' public <color> = blue | red | green ; // Grammar rule
 ```
+## Theory of operation

+Speech is captured by a recording device.
+The API makes a REST call to a Speech Recognition (SR) service (the API is tech agnostic; a different service can be specified and used, like Alexa or Siri), including the (digitized and encoded) speech as the payload to the request.
+The SR service returns a response.
+If the utterance was understood, a `result` event is fired.
+Else, an `error` event is triggered.

 ## The code